 But is this something plant enthusiasts should be paying more attention to?

-Or is Neem powder best kept for use on people?
+Or are the uses of Neem powder for plants best kept for use on people?

-Neem oil is present in all parts of the plant, and cold-pressing just about any part of the plant results in raw neem oil and neem cakes.
+Neem oil is present in all parts of the plant, and cold-pressing just about any part of the plant results in an extract of raw neem oil and neem cakes.

-As neem is becoming more readily available and gaining popularity among the organic health crowd, neem powder has become more readily available for people who make their skincare products.
+As neem is becoming more readily available and gaining popularity among the organic health crowd, neem powder for plants uses has become more readily available for people who make their skincare products.

-You can brew neem powder just like regular compost tea and use this as an insecticide (as well as an herbal remedy).
+You can brew neem powder just like regular compost tea and use this as a natural pesticide (as well as an herbal remedy).